BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-slivers-of-nature.md

 <p>
 This is the entrance to the park:
----todo add photo of the entrance to the park--
+---todo add a photo of the entrance to the park--
-The surroundings are as unremarkable as can be, which somehow supported the feeling of divinity to the place.
+The surroundings are wholly unremarkable, which somehow supported the feeling of divinity to the place.
 TODO: add photo of the entrance of the park.
 </p>